aaneto/beepbop/README.md

 ### Running Tests

-There are not a lot of tests right now, but you can run the tests by building the docker image after filling the important metadata (API_KEY only, for now).
+There is a dockerfile with all information needed for tests.
+Tests are organized as such:

+- Unit tests are on the same file as the source file.
+- Destructive actions, such as kicking a member or leaving a chat, are perferably tested on integration tests.
+Those should always be ignored by default.

-You can also set the env variables yourself and run cargo test.
+To execute tests, build and run the container created by the Dockerfile, if docker is not available, one can just read the file to set the environment variables and then run cargo test normally.